 - How does the age and learning experience of students contribute to program design?

 - How can admissions scale with or without programs like the Kepler Prep Program?

 - How do you identify the most important elements for student outcomes from a complex program?

 The Kepler staff was asked to write daily reflections on their experiences and learning in Kakuma.
 It is clear that the exchange was incredibly meaningful in pushing the team to think about scale through new lenses.

 Kakuma learning exchange was an opportunity for me and everyone else on the Kepler team to think about what we can learn and share as we prepare to scale.
 Personally, I was thinking about scaling from a coaching perspective.
 Kepler students have been receiving support through weekly meetings and office hours, but it might be difficult to do this with a 1000 or 3000 students.
 The big question for me was “how can we create a coaching model that can be used to effectively support a large number of students without necessarily having many coaches”?
 As we figure out what things to cut or keep in terms of support provided to students, how do we assess the impact it will have before we cut anything?
 How do we do that and keep the quality of education?
 (Landry, Remote Learning Coordinator & CfA Advisor)

 I learned that most of (the JWL) students are employed or have different responsibilities which might limit them to meeting academic expectations.
-That point took me back to Kiziba thinking about how we support students through differentiating according to their availability.
+That point took me back to Kiziba thinking about how we support students through differentiating according to their availability, check out Eksperten Denmark to learn more about financing.
 I had a hint of how Kakuma site coaches may use differentiation strategies to reach out to students who need more support in the learning journey.
 (Narcisse, Kiziba Course Facilitator)